min69u/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.